amilner42/interview-practice/README.md

 	 - public TreeNode find(Integer searchKey)
 	 - public void insert(TreeNode insertNode)
 	 - public boolean delete(Integer searchKey)  [return true if object deleted, false if object not in list]
+	 - public void inOrderTraversal()
+	 - public void preOrderTraversal()
+	 - public void postOrderTraversal()

 	The TreeNode class can be implemented in any way you like that allows you to build the BST.
+For the traversal methods, simply print out the node data values as you traverse them.

 Sorts / Searches
 =================